Facceak/first_website_react/README.md

-# climeight-ui-learning-app
+# first_website_react
-Test application to learn React-Native and implement the design.
+This website is for me to learn React for web development.